-A representative case study from among our experiments is shown in Figure 4.
-We ran four copies each of mcf and libquantum, two memory-intensive applications on an eight-core two-channel system.
-Mcf has a low row-buffer hit rate of 42% and suffers a slow down of 20.7x when sharing memory channels with libquantum, which is a streaming application with 99% row-buffer hit rate.
+Figure 4: Application slowdowns due to interference between high and low row-buffer hit rate memory-intensive applications scheduling policy starves mcf's memory requests for a long time by prioritizing libquantum's row-hit requests.
 On the other hand, if the data of mcf is isolated from libquantum's data and given a separate channel, mcf's slowdown drops significantly, to 6.5x from 20.7x.
+Even though there is still interference between four copies of mcf mapped to the same channel, this interference is much smaller than the starvation caused by libquantum to mcf if they were mapped to the same channel.

 Libquantum's small performance loss of 4% shows the trade-off involved in channel partitioning: The drop is due to the loss in bank-level parallelism resulting from assigning only one channel to libquantum.
 In terms of system performance, however, this drop is far outweighed by the reduction in slowdown of mcf.
 We therefore conclude that isolating applications with low row-buffer locality from applications with high row-buffer locality by means of channel partitioning improves the performance of applications with low row-buffer locality and the overall system.